peat-platform/peat-docker/README.md

-# The OPENi docker guide
+# The PEAT docker guide

-This guide aims to aid a user in downloading, installing, updating and contributing to OPENi docker.
+This guide aims to aid a user in downloading, installing, updating and contributing to PEAT docker.
 It aims to answer a series of questions, these are:
 * What is docker?
-* What is OPENi docker?
+* What is PEAT docker?
 * How do I install docker?
-* How do I install OPENi docker?
+* How do I install PEAT docker?
 * How do I edit docker code?

 ## What is docker?